Factors that Influence Interest Rates on Car Loans

 2. Your debt-to-income ratio

 Other than your credit score, your debt-to-income ratio is also considered as a good indicator of your capacity to repay a loan.
-Having numerous outstanding debts can affect lenders’ perception about you, prompting them to consider you a risky borrower that in turn, leads to higher interest rates.
+Having numerous outstanding debts can affect lenders’ perception about you, prompting them to consider you a higher risk borrower that in turn, leads onto higher interest rates.
 If you have a high regular income and low or zero debt, you’re sure to obtain a favorable car loan.